What is Purim?

 Any holiday with gift baskets has our attention.
 One of the sweetest Purim traditions is sending care packages, called “mishloach manot” in Hebrew, to friends and relatives.
 With the season for warm socks and sweaters behind us, a gift basket of food makes the perfect gift.
 We happen to have many to chose from.

-Traditionally, everyone (of proper drinking age) drinks alcohol on Purim as to not be able to tell the difference between Haman and Mordechai.
+Traditionally, everyone (of proper drinking age) drinks alcohol on Purim — to the point where you’re not supposed to be able to tell the difference between Haman and Mordechai.
+(We don’t recommend doing this.)
 The drink of choice is usually wine, so grab a bottle of something you love and celebrate Purim with all your Jewish friends and allies.

 Kids get loud

-If you thought the booing was invented by sports fans, think again.
+If you thought the practice of booing was invented by sports fans, think again.
 Purim is all about booing the evil Haman.
 Traditionally, the story of Purim is read out loud from a special scroll (appropriately named Esther’s Scroll).
 Every time you hear Haman’s name, you’re supposed to shake a specific noisemaker called a grogger as hard as you can.
 Kids love it, but adults are welcome to use the grogger too, of course.
-Find what you need to make one at home from Days United.
+They’re easy to make.
+Check out this step-by-step guide from Make It Jewish.

 Dressing up in costumes